 We provide an Excel macro that can be used to adapt the formatting of your dataset for use in PKanalix:

 The macro takes as input the original dataset, in Excel or text format, adds the dosing information separately and produces an adapted dataset with the doses in a new column.
 The macro can also translate information on missing observations, censored observations, urine volume, and occasions into the PKanalix-compatible format.
 The adapted dataset is saved as an Excel file and, if selected, as a CSV file for direct use in PKanalix.

 More details of the actions performed by the macro are described below.

 Steps to follow to adapt the data format:

-- Click on the button “Adapt data for PKanalix” and choose the dataset file to open in Excel
+- Click on the button “Select file to adapt” and choose the dataset file to open in Excel

 - Fill the form to give information on the dataset:– In case of several sheets, select the name of the sheet to adapt

 - Select the columns containing ID, TIME and OBSERVATION information